writethedocs/www/docs/conf/portland/2020/sponsors/prospectus.rst

 The **Keystone** package highlights you as our main community partner:

 - Fifteen (15) tickets_
-- Large table in the main conference hall
+- Large sponsorship booth in the main conference hall
 - Dedicated table for staff
 - Large logo included on videos
 - Full size logo & link on the Write the Docs website